anonymous-8989/sub-156/README.md

 ```

-## 🏃‍♂️🏃‍♂️🏃‍♂️ Recreate Surg-3M dataset From Scratch
+## 🏃‍♂️🏃‍♂️🏃‍♂️ Recreate LEMON dataset From Scratch

-Alternatively, you can recreate our Surg-3M dataset from scratch to acquire the complete Surg-3M videos.
+Alternatively, you can recreate our LEMON dataset from scratch to acquire the complete LEMON videos.

 ### 🧱 Data Curation Pipeline

-You can use our code of the data curation pipeline and provided annotation file (["*labels.json*"](https://github.com/anonymous-8989/sub-156/blob/main/labels.json)) to recreate the whole Surg-3M dataset.
+You can use our code of the data curation pipeline and provided annotation file (["*labels.json*"](https://github.com/anonymous-8989/sub-156/blob/main/labels.json)) to recreate the whole LEMON dataset.

 1. Get your Youtube cookie: